Reviews You Can Rely On

 Unknown materials

 The GEMYSE Men's Mountain Fleece Lining is a remarkably warm and weather-resistant jacket with good comfort and features at a rock-bottom price.
 This jacket performs well in all the critical metrics we tested.
 While it can't compete with the top-of-the-line models like the Helly Hansen Alpha LifaLoft in terms of style and ventilation, it delivers enough performance that we think it's a great option for the occasional skier looking to save a buck.
 This jacket is proof that you don't need to spend a fortune to own good gear.
+Our lead tester, who prides himself on finding the weaknesses in outdoor products, says “This jacket kept me warm on chilly and windy early-season ski days, no problem.

 With synthetic insulation, five well-placed pockets, a removable hood, and a waterproof membrane, this jacket delivers most of the performance of models that cost five or six times the retail price.
 It lacks refined features like armpit vents, a sleeve ski pass pocket, and a powder skirt, but it does the job for most conditions on most days.
-If you have some wiggle room in your budget, the 686 Smarty Insulated is a 3-in-1 jacket that includes a cozy removable liner, letting you use the jacket on warmer days.
-Although, the GEMYSE includes other attractive touches like a soft fleece lining and stretchy wrist gaiters that make you feel like you're wearing a much more expensive jacket.
+If you have some wiggle room in your budget, the 686 Smarty Insulated is a 3-in-1 jacket with a cozy removable liner, letting you use the jacket on warmer days.
+However, the GEMYSE includes other attractive touches like a soft fleece lining and stretchy wrist gaiters that make you feel like you're wearing a much more expensive jacket.
 If you want a good ski jacket for a few ski vacations a year but don't want to pay top dollar for your outerwear, the GEMYSE is a great choice.

 Read more: GEMYSE Men's Mountain Fleece Lining review